neil-vqa/data-viz/README.md

 ## American Fast Food

+Jollibee pa rin!
+Haha.
 Created using plotly.

 ![fast food](fastfood.png)

 ## Gasoline vs Diesel

+Only a handful of countries does diesel price is higher than gasoline.
 Created using plotly.

 ![Fuel Difference](fuel_prx.png)